coder/docs/guides/customization/gpg-forwarding.md

 fi
 ```

+**Notes regarding the sample script:**

-You can see that I've added the public key export directly to the dotfiles
+- Adding the public key export directly to the dotfiles repository (as shown in
-repository so that it will be importable.
+  the example) allows it to be imported.

-The `gpg --import-ownertrust` command is given the fingerprint of the key that
+- The `gpg --import-ownertrust` command gets the fingerprint of the key that was
-was just imported with `6` which is "Ultimate" trust level.
+  just imported with a trust level of `6` (this indicates a trust level of
+  **ultimate**).

-The `"pinentry-mode loopback" > ~/.gnupg/gpg.conf` allows the remote system to
+- The `"pinentry-mode loopback" > ~/.gnupg/gpg.conf` allows the remote system to
-trigger pinentry inline where you type your passphrase into the same terminal
+  trigger `pinentry` inline so that you can type your passphrase into the same
-that is running the GPG command and it unlocks the mounted socket.
+  terminal where you're running the GPG command to unlock the mounted socket.

-Setting `GPG_TTY` should allow pinentry to send the request for a passphrase to
+- Setting `GPG_TTY` allows `pinentry` time to send the request for a passphrase
-the correct place.
-Note that the user of a single `>` prevents that line from
+  to the correct place.
+The use of a single `>` prevents that line from being
-being added to .profile repeatedly, but will erase the contents if you have
+  added to `.profile` repeatedly, though anything you have in the file will be
-anything in that file.

-## Making the connection
+  erased.

+## Step 6: Connect to Coder

-On your local device, ensure the gpg-agent is running and that it works when you
+On your local machine, ensure that `gpg-agent` is running and that it works when
-attempt to perform a GPG action such as `echo "test" | gpg --clearsign".` Since
+you attempt to perform a GPG action (e.g., `echo "test" | gpg --clearsign`).
-you'll have entered a pin, the socket will be opene for a bit unless you kill
+Note that you'll be prompted to provide your pin; as such, the socket will be
-and restart the agent.
+open for a bit unless you kill and restart the GPG agent.

+To launch `gpg-agent` and connect to Coder:

 ```bash
 gpgconf --launch gpg-agent